 Closures

 Social distancing was also enforced through business and other closures.
 All provinces and territories except BC mandated the closure of non-essential businesses such as spas or toy stores.
 This was enforced at the municipal level; for example, while BC did not mandate business closures, the city of Vancouver ordered high-risk businesses to shut down and issued fines to the recalcitrant.
-Other public spaces such as national and provincial parks were shut down across the country, although some municipal parks remained open subject to conditions.
+Other public spaces, such as national and provincial parks, were shut down across the country, although some municipal parks remained open subject to conditions.

 Penalties

-Anyone in any province or territory who violated any of these orders would face a minimum ticketed fine of between $486 (Manitoba) to $2,000 (Saskatchewan) for individuals.
-Legislation in some provinces government to fine for amounts much larger than the minimum in Alberta, for instance, the government can levy fines of up to $100,000 for individuals and $500,000 for businesses for breaching emergency orders.
+Anyone in any province or territory who violated any of these orders would face a minimum ticketed fine of between $486 (Manitoba) and $2,000 (Saskatchewan) for individuals.
+Legislation in some provinces led government to fine amounts much larger than the minimum—in Alberta, for instance, the government can levy fines of up to $100,000 for individuals and $500,000 for businesses for breaching emergency orders.

 Case study: Nunavut changes its grade from a D to a B+

 Nunavut’s improved physical distancing order is an example of how a government can improve its Charter-compliance through dialogue with civil society.
-On March 20, 2020, Nunavut issued a physical distancing order that was one of the most restrictive in Canada it banned all public gatherings, for example.
+On March 20, 2020, Nunavut issued a physical distancing order that was one of the most restrictive in Canada—it banned all public gatherings, for example.
 At time of writing, Nunavut still has no recorded cases of COVID.
 CCLA wrote to Nunavut’s Minister of Justice and Attorney General on April 8, 2020, expressing concerns over the unconstitutionality of the order.
 On April 24, 2020, Nunavut revised its order to be significantly more Charter-compliant.

 The March 20, 2020 order